-Toddlers are not known for their ability to go to sleep, stay asleep, and even stay in their own bed asleep!
+Toddlers are not known for their ability to sleep, stay asleep, and even stay in their own bed asleep!
 It is fair to say the relationship between toddler and sleep… well, it’s complicated!
 I’ve had it all… from night terrors to my toddler son waking up crying every morning.
-I have also times when he was crying in his sleep.
+I also have times when he was crying in his sleep.
 What do I do?
 He is asleep… and seems fine, but he is crying!
 Why do toddlers cry in their sleep?
 Let’s have a look at the 5 most common reasons.

 What you will learn in this post:

 - 5 common reasons why toddler cry in their sleep